sohitkumar/full-stack-developer-hackathon/Sprint-Planning/architecture.md

 ## Deployment Architecture

 ```
-We'll use Docker Container for the deployment.
+We'll use Docker Container for the deployment and deploy on an EC2 instance.
 ```

 ## Performance Considerations